TSS Safeguarding Policy

 Whistleblowing Policy

-Safe Recruitment – TSS ensures safe recruitment through the following processes
+Safe Recruitment – TSS ensures safe recruitment through the following processes:

-All recruitment adverts or application details contain the following statement: “Recruitment is carried out in line with safe recruitment
+All recruitment adverts or application details contain the following statement: “Recruitment is carried out in line with safe recruitment practices”

 All job or role descriptions for all roles involving contact with children and/or vulnerable adults will contain reference to safeguarding responsibilities.